michalpokusa/django-admin-action-forms/README.md

     ...
 ```

 ### ActionForm.Meta

 > Works similar to some <a href="https://docs.djangoproject.com/en/5.1/ref/contrib/admin/#modeladmin-options">
     <code>ModelAdmin</code> options
 </a>

 Additional configuration for action forms.
-It can be use to customize the layout of the form, add help text or display a list of objects that will be affected by the action.
+It can be used to customize the layout of the form, add help text, or display a list of objects that will be affected by the action.

 ```python
 class CustomActionForm(AdminActionForm):